Interstitial condensation: experts explain the signs, causes, and how to prevent it

 So just how can you tell if this is a problem affecting your home?
 Sadly, most of the signs to look out for will mean that some degree of damage has already been done.

-How can you prevent interstitial condensation?
+How to prevent interstitial condensation

-"To prevent it you need to control the moisture levels in your home," explains Ian.
+"To prevent it, you need to control the moisture levels in your home," explains Ian.
 "You can install vapour barriers to stop moisture from reaching cold surfaces inside your walls or roof and ensure all parts of the building are well-ventilated.”

 You can also use similar preventative measures to those used to deal with surface condensation, such as ensuring good ventilation and keeping the temperature within your home stable.
 If you are struggling to regulate the humidity in your home, it will be well worth investing in one of the best dehumidifiers you can get your hands on.